DJ-Tribefull/Comfyui_FOCUS_nodes/README.md

 ## Documentation

+(credit where it's due: some of these nodes are refactors/branches of various nodes that already exist, most notably, the Wildcard Processor and Global Seed from Impact and Inspire.
+My versions trim some things I don't need, and add a few new useful features)

 **Global Seed Controller**
 Inspired by Inspire's node; this one adds a simple toggle to flip between fixed and randomize (the only two modes the average user needs).
 It also offers a toggle for either full randomization or a truly global shared seed.